aniketh-g/p-box/README.md

 The implementation of this extension provides, on average, a 30x speedup for relevant SIMD computations, enabling Shakti to perform DSP and AI computations significantly faster.

+For a detailed report of the implementation and results, see [this document](Project_Report_part-1.pdf)

 ## License
 All of the source code available in this repository is under the BSD license.
 Please refer to LICENSE.iitm for more details.